copiumnicus/err_mac/README.md

 # err_mac

-A simple, ergonomic macro for creating error enums with automatic `From` implementations.
+A simple no dependency macro for creating error enums with automatic `From` implementations.

 ## Features